Skip to navigation | Skip to main content | Skip to footer

 Ionising Radiation Safety Signs

-Please find template signs here.
+Please find template signs here and for an X-ray cabinet controlled area (June 2025) here.

 Printing options are obviously dependent upon the paper you require i.e. 'normal' paper that can be sandwiched in a sign holder or laminated, tamper-proof or waterproof adhesive paper.